 Why?
 Do you honestly believe that more than 50% of people would even be affected?
 I could see the slippery slope argument, but even that is weak when we are clearly talking about a specific gun or ammo capacity, etc. If you think the government really wants to take handguns or shotguns you aren't following the arguments.
 I am not aware of any rational politician saying that we should ban all guns.

 To be fair, which I am not often, Biden said Texas and Michigan.Now the f&cking moron thinks the mass shooting took place in my hometown...Toledo

-President Donald Trump misidentified the site of a mass shooting in Ohio in his remarks to the nation a day after a gunman killed nine and wounded 27 in ...www.toledoblade.com
+President Trump misidentified the site of a mass shooting in Ohio in his remarks to the nation a day after a gunman killed nine and wounded 27 in one of ...www.toledoblade.com

 Those are pretty easy statistics to find... you're a smart guy:I wonder what percentage owns a gun and what percentage owns more than one?